Spain stamps

 Inside #????: Pseudo Stamp

-the 10th April 1869, a group of people fond of stamps created The London
+10th April 1869, a group of people fond of stamps created The London Philatelic

-Philatelic Society, the oldest philatelic association in the world.
-It was
+Society, the oldest philatelic association in the world.
+It was awarded the

-awarded the “Royal” title in 1906 due to its prestige and international
+“Royal” title in 1906 due to its prestige and international acknowledgement

-acknowledgement which it still has today and is now known as The Royal
+which it still has today and is now known as The Royal Philatelic Society

-Philatelic Society London.
-Based on the English example, philatelic
+London.
+Based on the English example, philatelic associations were established

-stamp collectors could create common philatelic societies.
-At an international
+create common philatelic societies.
+At an international level there are

-level there are different federations of philatelic associations.
-The
+different federations of philatelic associations.
+The International Federation

-International Federation of Philately (FIP), the European Federation of
+of Philately (FIP), the European Federation of Philatelic Associations (FEPA),

-(FIAF) and the International Association of Philatelic Experts (AIEP) are
+the International Association of Philatelic Experts (AIEP) are amongst the most

 Thanks to